memgraph/docs/mage/query-modules/cpp/betweenness_centrality_online.md

 ## Abstract

-Betweenness centrality is one of the most common metrics in graph analytics owing to its utility in identifying the critical vertices of graphs.
-It is a part of the set of *centrality analysis* metrics, a set of techniques for measuring the importance of nodes in networks.
+Betweenness centrality is among the most common metrics in graph analytics owing to its utility in identifying critical vertices of graphs.
+It is one of the tools in *centrality analysis*, a set of techniques for measuring the importance of nodes in networks.

 The notion of [Betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality) is based on shortest paths: the shortest path between two nodes is the one consisting of the fewest edges, or in case of weighted graphs, the one with the smallest total edge weight.
 A node’s betweenness centrality is defined as the share of all shortest paths in the graph that run through it.